oroinc/documentation/reference/format/search.rst

 **type**: ``sequence``

+Note: Usage of this field is deprecated since 2.0.
+Register an EntityNameProvider instead.
 The list of fields to build the title for the result set.
 The value used here denote to the :ref:`configured fields <reference-format-search-fields>`.